-Plan Description - Library employees participate in the Ohio Public Employees Retirement System (OPERS).
+Plan Description - The Library employees participate in the Ohio Public Employees Retirement System (OPERS).
 OPERS administers three separate pension plans.
 The traditional pension plan is a cost-sharing, multiple-employer defined benefit pension plan.
-The member-direct plan is a defined contribution plan and the combined plan is a cost-sharing, multiple-employer defined benefit pension plan with defined contribution features.
+The member-directed plan is a defined contribution plan and the combined plan is a cost-sharing, multiple-employer defined benefit pension plan that has the elements of both a defined benefit and defined contribution plan.